-The following table presents the default values of the correspondent my.cnf configuration options ┌ृॅं:
+The following table presents the default values of the correspondent my.cnf configuration options

-Option Default value
+Default value

-early-plugin-load keyring_vault.so
+keyring_vault.so

-keyring_vault_config /etc/mysql/vault-keyring-secret/keyring_vault.conf
+/etc/mysql/vault-keyring-secret/keyring_vault.conf

-default_table_encryption ON

-table_encryption_privilege_check ON

-innodb_undo_log_encrypt ON

-innodb_redo_log_encrypt ON

-binlog_encryption ON

-binlog_rotate_encryption_master_key_at_startup ON

-innodb_temp_tablespace_encrypt ON

-innodb_parallel_dblwr_encrypt ON

-innodb_encrypt_online_alter_logs ON

-encrypt_tmp_files ON
+ON

 If you need assistance, visit the community forum for comprehensive and free database knowledge, or contact our Percona Database Experts for professional support and services.
 Join K8S Squad to benefit from early access to features and "ask me anything" sessions with the Experts.